mmcfarl7/mmcfarlane-3D-lab/docs/index.md

 # Overview

 This website will act a record of my time during MEGR 2156 3D lab.
 I will put all my lab assignments here, including the learnings of 3D printing and likewise processes taught by this course.
 All mistakes will also be documented as a reflection of what I can improve on along the way.
 See the "Labs" tab to see my works.
+See the "About Me" tab to learn more about me, the creator of this portfolio.